Victor Richardson (British Army officer): Life and work

 Richardson was born in Hove, East Sussex as the elder son of dental surgeon Frank Victor Richardson and his wife, Emily Caroline.
 He was educated at Uppingham School where he met Edward Brittain and Roland Leighton.
 They were described by Leighton's mother as the "Three Musketeers".
 Edward later introduced Richardson to his sister, Vera Brittain, who became a close friend and confidante, particularly after the death of Roland Leighton.
 He is most remembered as "Tar" or "Tah" from Vera Brittain's Testament of Youth and Chronicle of Youth, and whose correspondence was also featured in Letters from a Lost Generation.
 First World War Letters of Vera Brittain and Four Friends.

 The three boys joined the Officers' Training Corps (OTC).
-A fellow schoolboy at Uppingham, Christopher R. W. Nevinson, described the mood of the school as "appalling jingoism".
+A fellow schoolboy at Uppingham, C. R. W. Nevinson, described the mood of the school as "appalling jingoism".
 Nevinson complained that because he did not share this patriotism, he was "kicked, hounded, caned, flogged, hair-brushed, morning, noon and night.
 The more I suffered, the less I cared.
 The longer I stayed, the harder I grew."
 The headmaster told them on Speech Day that "If a man can't serve his country he's better dead".

 Richardson, whose ambition was to become a doctor, won a place at Emmanuel College, Cambridge.
 Soon after the outbreak of the First World War in August 1914, Richardson abandoned his studies to join the army and was commissioned as a second lieutenant with the Royal Sussex Regiment on 5 October 1914.
 While training in Horsham in January 1915, he caught meningitis and was sent to a hospital in Brighton.
 He was promoted a temporary lieutenant on 4 July 1915.

 In September 1916, Richardson transferred to the 9th King's Royal Rifle Corps and was sent to the Western Front.
 He wrote to Vera Brittain on 31 October, describing life in the front-line trenches; "It was very quiet and without much excitement.
 We did not get any heavy shells at all till the last day when a couple of 5.9s amused themselves at our expense for about half-an-hour, but without doing any damage.
 Whizz-Bangs – about which one has heard so much – are perfectly harmless in a trench, as the trajectory is so flat that it is nearly impossible for them to land in a trench.
 There is practically no rifle or machine gun fire and what there is appears to be unaimed – fixed rifles and swinging traverses for the most."